top of page

 After School Cleaning and Other Small Tasks

-Various other small tasks may also come up, like PTA meetings, cultural/music events etc.
+Various other small tasks may also come up, like PTA meetings, cultural/music events, etc.

 After School